tytydraco/yessleep/out/My_sisters_parting_gift_to_me_was_the_video_that_killed_her.md

 “You don’t understand, Flora,” said Emilia.
 “I… I haven’t used TikTok since this morning.
 And I won’t use it ever again.”

 I snorted.
 “Well done!
-Still, as much as I admire your five-hour break, let’s not brand you ‘an off-grid girlie’ just yet.”
+Still, as much as I admire your five-hour break, let’s not brand you one of the ‘off-grid girlies’ just yet.”

 “Listen, I haven’t been on my phone since this morning,” Emilia continued in a whisper.